Proscribed, Semi-legal and Illegal Activities

 Sentient being, whether biont, vec, or ai, psycho-engineered or otherwise psychologically modified for combat, so as to go into a wild fighting or killing rage when triggered by a particular stimulus.
 Usually the stimulus is a neural implant, although sometimes chemical or metabolic triggers are used.

 A psychological simulation is made of a targeted individual, allowing the user to gain near perfect insight into the target's preferences.
-A cloned "companion" is then grown, and threats to the companions welfare are used to pressure the individual.
-The companion does not even have to be physical (expensive), but could be a virtual copy.

 - Black Net, The - Text by Todd Drashner